 - I throw away my kids stuff.

-When my older two won’t go to their playroom filled with awesome toys and play by themselves, I start throwing toys, dolls, and stuffed animals into garbage bags and put them in my car.
+When my older two won’t go to their playroom filled with toys and entertain themselves, I start making a pile of toys, dolls, and stuffed animals and put them into garbage bags.
 I tell them I’m going to give them to kids “who will appreciate them”.
 I also throw away most of the artwork they bring home from school because you can only have so many macaroni-glued, sparkle glitter butterflies and paper plate animals in your life.

 - I scare my kids.